 You will enjoy the Ankole cattle of Rwanda and Uganda.
-If you are not a vegetarian or vegan, you will enjoy the taste of the beef from steaks to stews, but most of all, you will enjoy the large Ankole Cattle Herds that you will come across all over Rwanda and Southwest Uganda.
+If you are not a vegetarian or vegan, you will enjoy the taste of the beef, from steaks to stews, but most of all, you will want the large Ankole Cattle Herds that you will come across all over Rwanda and Southwest Uganda.

 President Museveni of Uganda – Uganda’s #1 Ankole Cow Rancher:

 He even hosts visiting Presidents, Dignitaries, and other officials there.
-His porch affords him a great view of these magnificent cows that are his prized and beloved possession.
+His porch gives him a great view of these magnificent cows, his prized and beloved possession.
 He even uses the things learned on the Ranch to inspire fellow Ugandans to become Cattle Ranchers and make a decent profit.

-President Kagame of Rwanda, on a state visit to Uganda and the Kisozi Ranch, even gave him a gift of Ankole Watusi Cows from Rwanda.
+On a state visit to Uganda and the Kisozi Ranch, President Kagame of Rwanda gave him a gift of Ankole Watusi Cows from Rwanda.